 The huge number of airline partners, and the booking options they represent, speaks volumes for Amex’s ability to deliver a flexible awards program to its customers.
 There are also regular transfer bonuses when you go through your Membership Rewards options.

 Just as Chase does with Ultimate Rewards, Amex limits accessibility to its rewards program to just a few of its credit cards.
-If you have a business or personal Green, Gold, or Platinum Amex card then you can earn Membership Rewards.
-If not, consider applying for Amex’s EveryDay card, it’s a new product that offers some good bonus earning opportunities with no annual fee.
+If you have a business or personal Green, Premier Rewards Gold card, or Platinum Amex card then you can earn Membership Rewards.
+If not, consider applying for Amex’s EveryDay card, it’s a new product that offers some good bonus earning opportunities with